Using synthetic data in Snowflake

 Input table requirements

-To generate synthetic data, each input table that you specify must meet the following requirements:
+To generate synthetic data, each input table or view must meet the following requirements:

-• The columns in the input table can have the following data types.
-Columns with an unsupported data type return null for all values in the column:
+• The following data types are supported.
+Columns of an unsupported data type return NULL for all values in the column.

 • All numeric types (NUMBER, DECIMAL, FLOAT, INTEGER, and so on)